The Fedibook project

 FAQ

 The project was started by me, Rasmus Sindum, and I am currently the only developer.
-As the project evolves, my plan is to build a team around its development.
+As the project evolves, my plan is to build a community of contributors around it.

 Why not just use Friendica?